 5. Sprinkle 1 drop’s worth of salt over the liquid and surface materials.

 6. Wait.
-Check the slide under the microscope periodically, monitoring for crystal growth.
+Check the slide under the microscope periodically (every 5 minutes or so), monitoring for crystal growth.
 Within minutes, we were able to see some beautiful structures develop.

 We checked under the microscope every few minutes.
 Because there was so little liquid to begin with, evaporation and nucleation occurred at a rapid pace.
 Within twenty minutes a full crystal garden had developed and we were able to see some stunning pictures at the microscopic level!
 Here are some of the larger crystals (these are the white crystals you see billowing out on the slide):